Skip to main content

 4 mentions Positive Neutral Negative

-The story mode allows players to progress through a narrative, while the free play mode offers the flexibility to revisit any previously unlocked levels.
-However, some users express confusion about the mechanics of story mode, particularly whether it requires restarting individual levels or the entire story.
+The game's story mode allows players to experience the narrative, while the free play mode offers the flexibility to revisit any previously unlocked levels.
+However, there is some confusion regarding whether players need to restart individual levels or the entire story when replaying, leaving uncertainty about the overall structure of the story mode.

 • “Because of this, I have no idea how story mode works and whether it requires you to start the level again, or the whole story again.”